meep1202/Cover-Letter-Generator-UVic/README.md

 # Cover-Letter-Generator-UVic
-Uses Selenium to web scrape UVic's learninginmotion website for information on each job posting.
-Then uses paragraphs and keywords provided by the user to generate a cover letter in .txt and .pdf format for each posting.
+First collects necessary information from user in terminal.
+Then uses Selenium to log in, bypass duo two factor authentication, and web scrape UVic's learninginmotion website for information on each job posting.
+Finally, uses paragraphs and keywords provided by the user to generate a cover letter in .txt and .pdf format, as well as an information file with an application link for each posting.